osterowsky/mustard-reader/README.md

 # Mustard Reader

-Mustard Reader is a Chrome extension designed to enhance reading speed through the algoritm to bold right parts of the word
+Mustard Reader is a Chrome extension designed to enhance reading speed through the customized algorithm

 ## Table of Contents